isomerpages/gb-assist/pages/solutionrepo/solution1807.md

 ---
-title: XERO - Accounting Consultancy-Premium Basic Package
+title: Xero - Premier All-In
-permalink: /productivity-solutions-grant/solutionrepo/solution1767
+permalink: /productivity-solutions-grant/solutionrepo/solution1807
 ---

 #### Description

-Xero is a cloud-based accounting software that connects people with the right numbers anytime, anywhere, on any device.
-For accountants and bookkeepers, Xero helps build a trusted relationship with small business clients through online collaboration, helping over 2 million+ subscribers worldwide transform the way they do business.
+Our company has a long history of servicing small and medium enterprises.
+Two of the main challenges constantly faced when working with SMEs are limited resources in financial and manpower.

+Proposal on changes to accounting processes and accounting solutions are usually met with reluctance due to capital expenditures and manpower to adapt to these new solutions.

+Xero  is Cloud based and beautifully addresses challenging times where working from home or anywhere is the new norm.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Accounting_Consultancy_20200715_Annex_3_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Central_Management_20200563_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria